Luis Martín: Provincial of Castile

 As Rector of the seminary of Salamanca he had shown qualities of leadership and commitment to spiritual and intellectual formation that led the Superior General to appoint him Provincial of Castile in 1886.
-He handled tactfully the deep divisions between Carlists and Integrists that were plaguing Catholics in Spain—particularly in the Basque area—including the Jesuits.
+He handled tactfully the deep divisions between Carlists and Integrists that were plaguing Catholics in Spain - particularly in the Basque area - including the Jesuits.

 Called to Rome: Vicar General

 Martin was called to Rome by Anton Anderledy to first pilot a projected document of studies in the Society.
-A few hours before his death (1892) Anderledy made him Vicar General of the Society, effectively entrusting him with the calling and organizing the General Congregation that would elect a new Superior General.
+A few hours before his death in 1892, Anderledy made him Vicar General of the Society, effectively entrusting him with the calling and organizing the General Congregation that would elect a new Superior General.
 The political tension between the Church and the new Kingdom of Italy was making it difficult for the Congregation to meet in Italy.
 Martin obtained from Pope Leo XIII that the Congregation meet in Loyola, (Spain).
 This is the only General Congregation to have met outside Italy.